-As of June 30, 2022, all loans are current, and none have been placed on non-accrual status.
-The aggregate fair value of the Company's loan portfolio was \$329,977,829 and \$197,901,779, with gross unrecognized holding losses of \$224,155 and unrecognized holding gains of \$917,213 as of June 30, 2022 and December 31, 2021, respectively.
+As of September 30, 2022, all loans are current and none have been placed on non-accrual status.
+These loans are generally held for investment and are substantially secured by real estate, equipment, licenses and other assets of the borrowers to the extent permitted by the applicable laws and the regulations governing such borrowers.
+The aggregate fair value of the Company's loan portfolio was \$328,984,374 and \$197,901,779, with gross unrecognized holding losses of \$2,091,173 and unrecognized holding gains of \$917,213 as of September 30, 2022 and December 31, 2021, respectively.
 The fair values, which are classified as Level 3 in the fair value hierarchy, are estimated using discounted cash flow models based on current market inputs for similar types of arrangements.
 The primary sensitivity in these models is based on the selection of appropriate discount rates.
 Fluctuations in these assumptions could result in different estimates of fair value.
+As of September 30, 2022, the Company calculated the estimated fair value of the loans held for investment using unobservable inputs such as discount rates ranging from 11.36% to 24.79% with a weighted average discount rate of 17.54%.